eliasnema/eliasnema.github.io/_posts/2020-05-24-hypothesize.markdown

 ## A common dictionary
 ![flow]({{ site.url }}/assets/hypothesize/flow.png)

 The flow starts with the **hypothesis**.
 This is a small but important difference.
 A hypothesis, by definition, is something that doesn’t have certainty in itself.
-It can be right; it can be wrong. _More details on how to come up with them in the following posts and in the book that I’m writing now._
+It can be right; it can be wrong.

 Implementation becomes three separate steps:
 - **Prototype**.
 Here you do more analysis, do some research (by this I mean just google whether you can already reuse something) and build a minimal prototype to test the hypothesis.
 It might require coding, but even that’s not strictly necessary.
 You cut all the corners to be able to test it faster.